Thousands of Resources. Ready to help.

 The Michigan Strategic Fund meets monthly in Lansing and continues to help fuel new economic activity across Michigan, strengthening our communities and creating good jobs for our residents.

 An 11-member board has statutory authority to direct state appropriations to support business development, community development, talent enhancement and state marketing activities, including the promotion of tourism, film industry, arts and cultural affairs.

 On December 31, 2018, the U.S. Department of Treasury published final regulations amending the public approval requirements for tax-exempt private activity bonds.
 The Tax Equity and Fiscal Responsibility Act of 1982 ("TEFRA") provided for public notice, hearing and approval requirements set forth in Section 147(f) of the internal revenue code of 1986, as amended.
 The TEFRA Requirements must be satisfied as a precondition to the issuance of tax exempt private activity bonds, including exempt facility bonds and qualified 50l(c)(3) bonds.
 The Final TEFRA Regulations apply to all tax-exempt private activity bonds issued on or after April 1, 2019, by the Michigan Finance Authority, Michigan State Housing Development Authority, and Michigan Strategic Fund.

-Mark A. Burton, MSF President & Chairman - CEO
+Jeff Noel, MSF President & Chairman - CEO

 Michigan Economic Development Corporation

 Paul Ajegba, Director

 Michigan Department of Transportation